gaetanserre/GAiA/README.md

 + `go nodes n` search for n nodes (In fact, the number of nodes explored will be a bit greater than *n*)

 ## Neural Network
-+ I use Tensorflow and Python to create a neural network.
++ I used Tensorflow and Python to create a neural network.
 + All the Python and Jupyter files to create the dataset and train the network are available in the `ANN` directory.
 + The goal of the network is to perform a regression to recreate the evaluation function of a chess engine.
   You can emulate any chess engine (I have chosen Stockfish 13, but it could have been Leela or Komodo...): for each position in your dataset, you perform an evaluation with the engine of your choice, and you save the result along the position in a new dataset (the best is to have a command which give the static evaluation of the position like the `eval` command in Stockfish.
 If there is no such command, search at depth 1).
 Then you can perform regression.